 - Allowing programs to charge differential tuition and fees over the duration of a pathway

-- Giving permission for programs to develop criteria for accepting individuals holding doctoral degrees or overseas dietitians into ISPPs without a didactic verification statement
+- Giving permission for programs to develop criteria for accepting individuals holding doctoral degrees into ISPPs without a didactic verification statement

 Information for Education Program Directors